cuthbertyoungg/chatbot-backend/README.md

-Of course.
-Here is the complete API documentation for everything we have built.
-You can copy and paste this directly into your README.md file.

 Chatbot LMS - Backend API Documentation
 This document provides instructions on how to use the backend API for the Learning Management System.